-The Yale Journal of Health Policy, Law, and Ethics is a biannual publication of Yale Law School, the Yale School of Medicine, and the Yale School of Epidemiology and Public Health.
+The Yale Journal of Health Policy, Law, and Ethics is a biannual publication of the schools of Law, Medicine, Epidemiology and Public Health, and Nursing.
 The journal strives to provide a forum for interdisciplinary discussion on topics in health policy, health law, and biomedical ethics.
 It targets a broad and diverse readership of both academicians and professionals in medicine, law, and public health as well as policymakers and legislators in health care.
-Submissions to the journal are peer-reviewed by a distinguished advisory board consisting of nationally recognized experts in a variety of health-related disciplines.
+Submissions to the journal are peer reviewed by a distinguished advisory board consisting of nationally recognized experts in a variety of health-related disciplines.
 More than seventy student members from Yale's graduate and professional schools edit the journal and oversee its production.
-The journal's Web site is www.yale.edu/yjbple/.
+The journal's Web site is www.yale.edu/ yjhple/.